Louisiana Tech vs. Old Dominion College Football Odds, Plays and Insights - NewsBreak

 - Against the spread, Louisiana Tech is 3-4-0 this year.

-- Louisiana Tech's games this year have hit the over on five of seven set point totals (71.4%).
+- Louisiana Tech's games this year have eclipsed the over/under in 71.4% of its opportunities (five times in seven games with a set point total).

-- Louisiana Tech is 2-1 against the spread and 1-2 overall in games when it records more than 31.4 points.
+- When Louisiana Tech records more than 31.4 points, it is 2-1 against the spread and 1-2 overall.

-- Louisiana Tech is 3-2 against the spread and 1-4 overall when the team totals more than 357.3 yards.
+- When Louisiana Tech piles up over 357.3 yards, the team is 3-2 against the spread and 1-4 overall.

 - The Bulldogs have turned the ball over 13 times this season, seven more turnovers than the Monarchs have forced (6).